Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 CAREER OBJECTIVE

-To use my intimate knowledge of Linux, UNIX, mobile and server hardware to work as a Linux and UNIX engineer, to solve problems, to constantly improve systems, and to mentor others to do the same.
+To use my extensive knowledge of various software and hardware platforms (ranging from Windows, Linux, UNIX to mobile, embedded, server and storage hardware) to work as a senior-level engineer on your team.
+Utilizing these platorms to build new solutions, solve complex business problems, constantly improve systems, and to train and mentor others to do the same.

 PROFESSIONAL SUMMARY

-I am a technically-sophisticated, business-savvy management-level professional, software architect and developer with strong leadership qualities and over 15 years of experience in the industry.
+I am a technically sophisticated, business-savvy management-level professional, software architect, developer and infrastructure engineer with strong leadership qualities and over 20 years of experience in the fast-moving technology industry.

-My background includes Linux, UNIX, Microsoft, embedded systems, and handheld technologies, most-recently focused on the Palm platform.
+My background includes Linux, UNIX, Microsoft, the Web, embedded systems and handheld technologies, most-recently focused on scalable enterprise solutions.
 I am very active in many Open Source communities and within projects that allow me to utilize my skills in these areas.

 TECHNICAL SKILLS